tpanagioto/hello-world/README.md

 # hello-world
-This repository is for practising thw GitHub flow
+This repository is for practising the GitHub flow
 I am now in the first test brach
 Tasos Panagiotopoulos
 EAPGreece student